Protein Pumpkin Spice Granola

 Pumpkin Season Is BACK!
-Try out this homemade granola for a low sugar, high protein granola.
-Once you make it from home you’ll never get store bought again!
+Try out this Protein Pumpkin Spice Homemade Granola for a low sugar, high protein granola.
+Once you make it from scratch you’ll never get store bought again!

 What do you all like to cook or bake using pumpkin spice?
 I would love to hear!

 - 3 cups old fashioned oats

 - 1/4 cup quinoa uncooked